 Ecclesial ConsumerismJul 5th, 2010 | By Bryan Cross | Category: Blog Posts

 In our contemporary culture, church-shopping has become entirely normal and even expected.
 Not only when moving to a new location, but if a person has some falling out with a pastor or other individual or family in his church, or even if his church-experience starts seeming dull or dry, he visits and tries out other churches, determining which one best suits his preferences.
 He might consider the kind of community they offer — how welcomed and wanted they make him feel.
-He might consider the kind of child care and/or Sunday school they offer, the quality of the preaching and music, the driving distance, the ethnicity or degree of ethnic diversity, the average age and culture or tastes of their members, the opportunities available to contribute with his own talents and gifts, whether they have home groups that he could join, and what sort of moral and theological doctrines they hold, etc. He weighs all the various factors and tries to decide which church best matches what he (and his family) are looking for in a church.
+He might consider the kind of child care and/or Sunday school they offer, the quality of the preaching and music, the driving distance, the ethnicity or degree of ethnic diversity, the average age and culture or tastes of their members, the opportunities available to contribute with his own talents and gifts, whether they have home groups that he could join, and what sort of moral and theological doctrines they hold, what their views are on various social issues, whether they share or at least do not disapprove his political and economic views, etc. He weighs all the various factors and tries to decide which church best matches what he (and his family) are looking for in a church.
 He might even make lists of all he is looking for in a church, and see which church comes closest to meeting all the criteria.

 This phenomenon is called “ecclesial consumerism.”
 It does not go unnoticed by the churches.
 Some time ago I jotted down some lines in the church advertisement section in the local newspaper.
 One church advertised its “Rock ‘n Roll Youth Group.”
 Another said, “The people are real.
 The messages are for today.
 You’ll relate to the music.
 The dress is casual.
 We love to laugh.
 Have kids?
 So do we.”
 Another said, “Contemporary music, casual dress.”
 Another said, “Friendly, casual atmosphere, creative children’s ministries, great music/live band, relevant biblical messages!”
 Another said, “relevant and engaging teaching, real and inviting community, contemporary and energetic music, fresh and free bagels and coffee, kids ministries through 5th grade, comes as you are – we do.”
 Another said, “Authentic … Relevant … Casual; free coffee and bagels.
 Dress is casual.
 People are friendly.
 Music is Modern.
 Bagels are free.”
 Another said, “Incredible Music / Live Band; Creative Children’s Ministries; Positive, Practical Messages.”
 Another said that it “seeks to glorify the triune God by embracing the Gospel, building our community, making disciples and transforming societies.”
 It boasted a “Trio Jazz Worship Service.”
 Another said, “Worship for both your head & heart; Outstanding & diverse Music Program; Creative Sunday School during Worship; Dress is casual & cookies are included!; Youth, Young Adult & Family Fellowship; An Open and Affirming Congregation.”
 Another boasts of a “permanent outdoor labyrinth open to the public.”
 The various churches offered options between “Traditional worship,” “Blended worship,” “Contemporary worship,” “Casual worship,” and “Classic worship.”
 All of that was in the Religion section from one weekend paper.